Can parenting less make you a better stepparent?

 Stepkids who act shitty toward their stepparents do so because they don't really know their stepparent and don't really wanna know them.
 And not just new stepparents either—this standoffish attitude can persist for years of knowing each other (or even living together), for no reason other than because kids are kids and they want things how they want them.
 What they don't want is a stepparent to parent them.

-So what's your role as a stepparent?"Hey, it's not my job to make my stepkids like me," you might be saying.
+"Hey, it's not my job to make my stepkids like me," you might be saying.
 "It's my job to raise them into good people."

 Yeahhhh…. is it though?
 Is raising our stepkids really our job as stepparents?